Azure/communication-ui-library/docs/releases/creating-a-release.md

 ### Step 0.1 Update Strings on Main

-- String translation can take up to 5 working days to complete. **This needs to be the week before release.**
+- String translation can take up to 5 working days to complete. **This needs to be done the week before release.**
 - Update the strings on `main` these [steps](../references/string-translations.md)

 ### Step 0.2 Pre-Release ChangeLog and Update Feature List